filipelima18/devcontainers.github.io/supporting.md

 #### Product specific limitations

 CodeSandbox runs Dev Containers using rootless Podman instead of Docker.
 CodeSandbox also uses [devcontainers/cli](https://github.com/devcontainers/cli) to manage Dev Containers.
-So any limitations of rootless Podman and devcontainers-cli should apply to CodeSandbox.
+So any limitations of rootless Podman and Dev Container CLI should apply to CodeSandbox.
-The following properties apply differently to CodeSandbox:
+The following properties apply differently to CodeSandbox.

 | Property or variable | Type | Description |
 |----------|---------|----------------------|